 Page Programming is done by loading a Page Buffer with data to be programmed and issuing a programming command to move data from the buffer to the memory array.
 This sets an upper limit on the amount of data that can be programmed with a single programming command.
-Page Programming allows up to a page size (either 256 or 512 bytes) to be programmed in one operation.
-The page size is determined by the Ordering Part Number (OPN).
+Page Programming allows up to a page size (512 bytes) to be programmed in one operation.
 The page is aligned on the page size address boundary.
 It is possible to program from one bit up to a page size in each Page programming operation.
 It is recommended that a multiple of 16 byte length and aligned Program Blocks be written.
 For the very best performance, programming should be done in full pages of 512 bytes aligned on 512-byte boundaries with each Page being programmed only once.